How to Remove Dried Paint Stains from Jeans?

 However, a drop or two of white paint always seems to make its way onto your favorite blue-black jeans and white t-shirt, no matter how careful you are.

-1- Get Edgy: Spoons and credit cards
+1- Spoon and credit card

 First, if there are clumps of paint dried onto your denim pants, try scraping away the excess until all that is left is the stain itself.